How to help your teen out of depression

 Helping your teen manage depression

-If your child is showing any of these symptoms, it’s important to have an open discussion with them to understand what they’re experiencing.
+If your child is showing any of these symptoms of depression, it’s important to have an open discussion with them to understand what they’re experiencing.
 If both of you agree they may be suffering from depression, here are a handful of ways you can help them manage their feelings:

 • Talk with their primary care doctor to get their professional opinion on helping your teen